• Skip to primary navigation

 A chopping board with three peaches cut in half.
 A chef's knife sits on the board too.

 This is a great non-alcoholic drink to enjoy during the summer.
-However, if you want to add a splash of booze for a party, then rum is the way to go.
+However, if you wanted to make a grown-up version for a party, then rum is the way to go.
 We have used white rum and spiced dark rum and they both work well.
 A jug of rum iced tea certainly goes down well at a party.

 Storage